-- 2. Assign a name to the waveform: highlight Name, press [1] to modify, change the name using the [2] or [3] keys or ADJUST or the multiple presses of the numeric keys (see PAR.
-3.2.4.1 for details).
-Press [4] to save or [5] to abort the change and exit. - 3.
-Refer to Table 3-13 and enter the desired settings for Mode of Operation, Positive and Negative Protection and Count.
+- 3. Refer to Table 3-13 and enter the desired settings for Mode of Operation, Positive and Negative Protection and Count.
 These settings apply to all waveform segments.
 (Note that the setting for mode cannot be changed once it has been saved; to change the mode, create a new waveform.)
-For each parameter listed in Table 3-13 use of or ADJUST to highlight the parameter, then press to edit, change the parameter, then press to save or to abort and exit. - 4.
+For each parameter listed in Table 3-13 use of or ADJUST to highlight the parameter, then press to edit, change the parameter, then press to save or both to abort and exit. - 4.
 Refer to Table 3-12 and enter the parameters for the first segment: Type, Frequency, Amplitude (p-p) and Offset.
-For each parameter use or or or the encoder to highlight the parameter, then press to edit, change the parameter, then press to save or sa - 5.
-When segment is complete, press f4 to save for power up.
-Continue to add segments as desired by pressing f2.
+For each parameter use or or or the encoder to highlight the parameter, then press to edit, change the parameter, then press to save or save or save or to abort and exit. - 5.
+When segment is complete, press [4] to save for power up.
+Continue to add segments as desired by pressing [52].